johnnormand10/Medication-Tracker/TO-DO.md

         [π] Dropdown with child names
         [π] Headers and rows
         [π] input data from database using GET
-        [ ] Can see separate data table if name in dropdown menu is clicked on [ ] Parent Table Edit
+    [ ] Parent Table Edit
         [ ] Edit button on normal table view --> links to different view [ ] delete button renders